Today (American TV program): Lauer to Kotb

 On November 29, 2017, Hoda Kotb became the interim co-anchor after Matt Lauer was terminated.
-Prior to that, she had been a third co-anchor of Today, sitting alongside Lauer and Guthrie at the beginning of the second half-hour.
-Today never formally made the announcement that Kotb would be joining earlier, instead Kotb came on earlier.
-She held that position on April 17, 2017, after her return from maternity leave until Lauer's termination on November 29, 2017.
+Prior to that, from April 17, 2017, she had been a third anchor of Today, sitting alongside Lauer and Guthrie at the beginning of the second half-hour.
 On January 2, 2018, her interim status became permanent, making her and Savannah Guthrie the first all-female anchor duo in Today's history and the second all-female anchor duo overall.

 NBC News Chairman Andrew Lack said in an email that Kotb has "seamlessly stepped" into the position, and with Guthrie, "quickly hit the ground running".
 "They have an undeniable connection with each other and most importantly, with viewers, a hallmark of Today," Lack added.

 Just before the holidays, NBC executives offered the job to Kotb.
 She also continued to co-host the fourth hour of the show, a role she had held since 2007.

 Kotb to Melvin

 On September 26, 2024, Kotb announced her decision to step down as co-anchor of Today and co-host of the fourth hour in early 2025, but would remain at NBC in a role that was unspecified.
 Kotb had been co-hosting the fourth hour since 2007.
 In her announcement on the show, Kotb said she made her decision after turning 60 and stated, "I realized that it was time for me to turn the page at 60 and to try something new."
 On November 14, 2024, Kotb's final day was announced for January 10, 2025, with Today news anchor and 3rd Hour Today co-host Craig Melvin succeeding Kotb as co-anchor of Today beginning January 13, 2025.

+In February 2026, following the disappearance of Guthrie's mother Nancy, Guthrie pulled out of traveling to the 2026 Winter Olympics to host NBC's coverage of the opening ceremony.
+Melvin later withdrew from Olympic coverage, resulting in Today completely pulling out of on-site Olympic broadcasts.
+As a result of Guthrie's absence, Kotb returned as an ongoing fill-in for Guthrie, alongside Melvin.
+Guthrie returned to Today on April 6, 2026, with NBC reportedly putting strict procedures in place for handling any news on her mother that would potentially break during the program.